At a glance

 Victoria Business School is one of an elite group of commerce faculties worldwide that hold the Triple Crown of international accreditations of EQUIS, AACSB (Business) and AMBA.

-Victoria University has over 21,000 students, including over 3,400 international students from more than 100 countries.
-In 2016, Victoria awarded 5,869 qualifications at graduation ceremonies.
+Victoria University of Wellington has over 22,000 students, including over 3,700 international students from more than 110 countries.
+In 2018, we awarded 4,868 qualifications at graduation ceremonies.

 Staff, schools and faculties

-Victoria has over 2,100 full-time equivalent staff and over 1,000 of those are involved in teaching and research.
+The University has over 2,300 full-time equivalent staff and over 1,000 of those are involved in teaching and research.
 About half our academic staff were born outside New Zealand.

 We have 10 faculties, eight of which conduct teaching and research—each faculty is divided into schools.

 Campuses and research institutes

-Victoria has three main campuses in Wellington.
+Victoria University of Wellington has three main campuses and the Miramar Creative Centre in Wellington.
 We also have premises in Auckland and we teach a joint programme from premises at a partner university in Ho Chi Minh City, Viet Nam.

 In addition to the main campuses, we have a number of research centres and institutes.